What Is A Kit Lens good for

 Canon kit lens alternativeEF-S 15-85mm

 To be perfectly accurate, any lens that is sold with a camera (sometimes with other accessories) and called a kit or a bundle is a "kit lens."
-There are a few other lens that are worth mentioning besides the 18-55mm.
+There are a few other lens that are worth mentioning besides the 18-55mm focal length lenses.

 1. CANON 18-135mm.
 This kit lens alternative comes in at 2nd place as a popular kit lens.
-It's a little bigger for sure, but 18-135 range gives you a very versatile 7x zoom.
+It's a little bigger for sure, but 18-135 range gives you a very versatile 7x zoom, with a very capable longer telephoto focal length of 135mm.

 2. CANON 15-85mm.
-This kit lens is not known as a kit lens at all.
-I think would be a great starting lens.
+This kit lens is not initially thought of as a kit lens.
+Despite that, I recommend it as a great starting lens for beginners.
 The 15-85mm gives you more reach on both ends of the zoom.
 It's slightly wider and significantly longer than the standard 18-55m.

 The 15-85mm is not considered a kit lens by many because it's a higher quality lens with a steeper price tag.
 If I were looking to buy just one single lens for my crop sized DSLR it would be the 15-85mm.